Ruchitparmar2012/End-to-End-ETL-with-Azure-Data-Factory-and-Data-Flow/README.md

 This project demonstrates an end-to-end ETL process using Azure Data Factory and Data Flow, showcasing the extraction, transformation, and loading of data from JSON files to CSV format.
 Additionally, it illustrates how to leverage Data Flow for advanced transformations, including data joining and aggregation.

-By following the steps outlined in the project, you can gain hands-on experience with Azure ETL capabilities and adapt them to your specific use cases.